yuvalmGS/gigaspaces-wiki-jekyll/xap97net/object-metadata.markdown

 # Indexing

 If a property is commonly used in space queries, you can instruct the space to index that property for improved read performance.
-To do this, use the `\ajepaaaSpaceIndex\ajepbbb` attribute, and specify `Type=SpaceIndexType.Basic`.
+To do this, use the `\[SpaceIndex\]` attribute, and specify `Type=SpaceIndexType.Basic`.

 {% highlight java %}
 public class Person